Pineal gland: Symmetry

 In the zebrafish the pineal gland does not straddle the midline, but shows a left-sided bias.
 In humans, functional cerebral dominance is accompanied by subtle anatomical asymmetry.

 Function

 One function of the pineal gland is to produce melatonin.
 Melatonin has various functions in the central nervous system, the most important of which is to help modulate sleep patterns.
 Melatonin production is stimulated by darkness and inhibited by light.
 Light sensitive nerve cells in the retina detect light and send this signal to the suprachiasmatic nucleus (SCN), synchronizing the SCN to the day-night cycle.
-Nerve fibers then relay the daylight information from the SCN to the paraventricular nuclei (PVN), then to the spinal cord and via the sympathetic system to superior cervical ganglia (SCG), and from there into the pineal gland.
+Nerve fibers then relay the daylight information from the SCN to the paraventricular nuclei, then to the spinal cord and via the sympathetic system to superior cervical ganglia, and from there into the pineal gland.

 The compound pinoline is also claimed to be produced in the pineal gland; it is one of the beta-carbolines.
 This claim is subject to some controversy.